 - 8 slices of frozen Texas Toast (w/ cheesy garlic topping)

-- 2 tablespoons SYD Meat Rub (can substitute with free rub recipe on web site)
+- 2 tbsp SYD Meat Rub (can substitute with free rub recipe on website)

-- 1 tablespoon granulated garlic (or ⅔ tablespoon garlic powder)
+- 1 tbsp granulated garlic (or ⅔ tbsp garlic powder)

 - 1 ½ tsp freshly ground black pepper